MrYamiTsu/Giga-Balatro_Mod/README.md

 - Velocyraptor : +6 Mult if hand doesn't contain Ace
 - High Risk, High Reward : X6 Mult on High Card, 1/3 chances to destroy the playing card
 - Shredded Ace : Create an Ace at the start of the round and +1 Mult for each Ace
-- Pteranodon : If score hand is a 5, destroy it for 2$ and a Planet (no art yet)
+- Pteranodon : If score hand is a 5, destroy it for 2$ and a Planet
 - Pablo : Each other round, create a Food card
 - Jack Mutator : Each 4 round, modify the rank of a random card to Jack
 - Blue-Eyes White Dragon : +12 Mult for each Club and X1.75 for each 8 played